aws-samples/emr-bootstrap-actions/spark/README.md

 Spark on EMR
 =====================

 These scripts are an example of installing Spark on EMR and configuring.
 Please see https://spark.apache.org/ for details regarding the Spark project.
+Additional examples can be found in [/examples/](examples/README.md).

 ## How to Install/Configure